John Augustus Stone: Biography

-He married Mrs. Amelia Greene Legge, an actress.
+He married Amelia Greene Legge, an actress.
 She later married Nathaniel Harrington Bannister.

 Stone suffered periods of insanity and he committed suicide by jumping into the Schuylkill River.
 He was buried at Machpelah Cemetery in Philadelphia.
-That cemetery was closed in 1895 and the bodies moved to North Mount Moriah Cemetery (AKA Graceland)in Yeadon PA, which is not affiliated with the nearby Mount Moriah Cemetery, which was later abandoned.
 His grave at Machpelah was marked by a monument erected by Forrest.
 The inscription reads: "Erected to the memory of the author of 'Metamora' by his friend, Edwin Forrest".
 Some sources cite Forrest's success with Stone's plays and his paltry remuneration as causing his suicide.
+At a party on 12 May 1895 in Forrest's honor, Henry F Stone presented Forrest with a portrait of his father John Augustus Stone painted by Sully.

+When Machpelah Cemetery was closed in 1895, Stone's remains were disinterred on 23 April 1895 in the presence of his son Henry.
+The majority of bodies were moved to North Mount Moriah Cemetery (also known as Graceland) in Yeadon, Pennsylvania, which is not affiliated with the nearby Mount Moriah Cemetery, which was later abandoned.

 Works

 In addition to Metamora, Stone wrote a number of other plays: